IJssel: History

-The name IJssel (older Isla, Isala, from *Īsalō), is thought to derive from a Proto-Indo-European root *eis- "to move quickly" (Old Norse eisa "to race forward", Latin ira "anger").

 Before the Roman Warm Period, the Zuiderzee in highly glaciated times was a brackish, sometimes tidal, very broad set of mudflats, the Vlies (Latin: Flevo).
 The IJssel and Amstel kept a saline-freshwater balance, and northward flow, enabling islands and banks to build up.
 Among these are rare zones just above sea level: Kampen, Elburg and north-east bank once wooded strip from Nijemirdum to Stavoren.

 However, the North Sea, locally to form (or re-form) the Zuiderzee, reasserted itself – the so-called Dunkirk transgressions.

 By the time these were tamed (terraformed) the IJssel had formed many of its new short distributaries to dissipate its flow.
 The submerged old delta is traceable out from its sea level elevation point at Zwolle throughout the broadest parts of the IJsselmeer; the lands of Emmeloord, Lelystad and south of Dronten are relatively recent reclamations.
 They were continuations of these old, broad troughs, and lie six metres below sea level.

 The name Vlie refers to a strait between sea islands, Vlieland and Terschelling.
 It seems that the firmly below-sea-level excoriations in the far north (the Groote Vliet) by Medemblik and the IJ (near Amsterdam) were all deep parts of the same body of water in the height of the Roman Warm Period and Medieval Dark Age sea rises (transgressions).
 Most of the surrounding basin of the vast harbour-like body of water of the Netherlands is reclaimed from it (nationally called polderisation; in England called the making of a fen).

 The river was a natural barrier and in April 1945 was stormed by assault troops of the Allied armies liberating the Netherlands from the occupying forces of Nazi Germany.

 The IJssel as the lower part of the Oude IJssel

 Most of the IJssel was the lower part of the small river Oude IJssel (lit.
 "Old IJssel", German Issel), that rises in Germany and is now a 70 km tributary.
-The connection between Rhine and IJssel was probably artificial, allegedly dug by men under the Roman general Nero Claudius Drusus c.
+The connection between the Rhine and IJssel was probably artificial, allegedly dug by men under the Roman general Nero Claudius Drusus c.
 12 BCE as a defence against Germanic tribes and to let Roman ships carry troops along it.

 The Oude IJssel is the second-largest contributor to the flow of the river, after the Rhine.

 The source of the Oude IJssel is near Borken in North Rhine-Westphalia, Germany.
 First it flows south-west until it nearly reaches the Rhine near Wesel; then it turns west northwest.
 After skirting Isselburg it crosses the border with the Netherlands.
 The river then flows through Doetinchem and joins the IJssel at Doesburg.